ckvranas/weather_app/README.md

 ## Overview

-This is a Python application designed for adding and correcting weather measurement data collected from base stations.
+Python application designed for adding and correcting weather measurement data collected from base stations.
 It uses an OpenAPI-generated client to interact with a mock server implemented with FastAPI.
 The backend persists data in a SQLite database.

 The application supports inspecting and correcting erroneous measurement values and includes some initial test data generated during development.